-On April the 21st, 1895, our daughter "Effie" was born.
+On April the 21st, 1895, our daughter Effie Nina was born.
 We called her Nina after the cousin in Sioux City (Nina Gregory) which also pleased my grandfather.
-This made a family of one boy and three daughters all of which we were very proud.
+This made a family of one boy and three daughters (Myrtle was born in 1893) all of which we were very proud.
 We often put them to bed and went to a party and left them alone.

-As usual I taught school the winter of 1895 as principal of the district schools which position I had filled since the year 1888.
+As usual I taught school the winter of 1895 as principal of the district schools, which position I had filled since the year 1888.
 1 took care of my farm on the south of town which by the way I had greatly improved by cultivation and fertilizing.
-After I had had such discouraging experience in my first years farming crops only about twelve bushels per acre, I was determined I would make it do better the next year; so I went around town and bought up all the barnyard manure I could fine that people had not valued enough to haul out on their land and I got to work hauling this (I paid all the way from 10 cents to 25 cents per load) on to my poor farm, until I covered 20 acres.
-By this time I had my own team and plow and I put in my own crop and this fall I harvested sixty bushel per acre from the fertilized ground.
+After I had had such discouraging experience in my first years farming crops only about twelve bushels per acre, I was determined I would make it do better the next year; so I went around town and bought up all the barnyard manure I could find that people had not valued enough to haul out on their land, and I got to work hauling this (I paid all the way from 10 cents to 25 cents per load) on to my poor farm, until I covered 20 acres.
+By this time, I had my own team and plow, and I put in my own crop.
+This fall I harvested sixty bushel per acre from the fertilized ground.
 It produced about forty the following year, without fertilizing; but I demonstrated the value of proper fertilizing.
-I had also had a good patch of alfalfa and corn patch, I had planted some trees to shelter my wagons and machinery from the sun.
+I had also had a good patch of alfalfa and corn patch.
+I had planted some trees to shelter my wagons and machinery from the sun.
 They still stand there as reminders of the pleasant hours in farm work when we sat down in the shade of the trees to eat our dinner.

 An incident that occurs to me now happened the first year I was farming out there about one mile from the center of town where we were then living in the Don Robbins house.
-My good wife who was always so attentive and_so helpful to me had on June 4th 1889 walked all the way out there to bring my dinner, and she ate with me after which she visited until three P. M. when she walked back home feeling quite sick.
-During the night we sent for Aunt Jane as labor pains had begun in real earnest; but to no avail and by morning the midwife concluded the child could not be born, so I sent for Bishop Pulsipher, who administered to her and the child came right away.
+My good wife, who was always so attentive and so helpful to me, had on June 4th,1889 walked all the way out there to bring my dinner, and she ate with me after which she visited until three p.m. when she walked back home feeling quite sick.
+During the night we sent for Aunt Jane, as labor pains had begun in real earnest; but to no avail and by morning the midwife concluded the child could not be born, so I sent for Bishop Pulsipher, who administered to her, and the child came right away.
 Old grandma Robbins took care of my wife as she lived in the same house.
-She defined babies as being "troublesome comforts".
+She defined babies as being "troublesome comforts."
+(This must have been concerning their first child, James William Nixon Jr. who was born 5 June 1889)